SmalsResearch/bePelias/README.md

 check_postcode(features, postcode): keep only a feature from features if:
 - "postalcode" does not exists in "properties"
-- OR the first two characters of "postalcode" are equal to the first two characters in postcode
+- OR the first three characters of "postalcode" are equal to the first three characters in postcode

 ## Struct or Unstruct